The Counting General Dominating Set Framework: Abstract

 \section{Abstract}

 We introduce a new framework of counting problems called \textsf{\#GDS} that encompasses \textsc{\#$(\sigma, \rho)$-Set}, a class of domination-type problems that includes counting dominating sets and counting total dominating sets.
 We explore the intricate relation between \textsf{\#GDS} and the well-known \textsf{Holant}.
-We propose the technique of gadget construction under the \textsf{\#GDS} framework; using this technique, we prove the \#P-completeness of counting dominating sets for 3-regular planar bipartite simple graphs.
+We adapt the technique of gadget construction of \textsf{Holant} to the \textsf{\#GDS} framework; using this technique, we prove the \#P-completeness of counting dominating sets for 3-regular planar bipartite simple graphs.
 Through a generalization of a \textsf{Holant} dichotomy, and a special reduction method via symmetric bipartite graphs, we also prove the \#P-completeness of counting total dominating sets for the same graph class.